Humber River Hospital offers new SKiP Same Day Knee Replacement Program

-Less drugs post-surgery: The availability of pain medication (such as opioids and anti inflammatories) is one of the key factors in Humber’s clinical ramp-up plan following the first wave of COVID-19.
-SKiP greatly reduces the need for opioids post-operation, which is helpful as surgical programs across Ontario continue to face challenges with the drug supply chain during the pandemic.
+Less medication post-surgery: The availability of pain medication is one of the key factors in Humber’s clinical ramp-up plan following the first wave of COVID-19.
+SKiP greatly reduces the need for opioids post-operation, which is helpful as surgical programs across Ontario continue to face challenges with the medication supply chain during the pandemic.
 It also reduces the risk of negative side effects associated with opioid therapy.

 Once the SKiP patient is back at home, an anaesthesiologist will call them every day to make sure the bottle is working properly and that they are comfortable.
 On day 3, the anaesthesiologist will call with instructions on how the patient can safely remove the catheter themselves – no follow up appointment required.